Crystals Index page

 The photos below shows a wedge and a fine pointed tip.
 A lot of heat goes into forming running beads; use the wedge.

 Sometimes however I'm soldering small jobs and the wedge is just too powerful.
 Switch it out for the pointed tip.
-This tip also has a lower temperature setting, so it is great for the little details.
+This tip can also have a lower temperature setting, so it is great for little details.

 soldering iron tips